-- (1) The amounts shown reflect shares of our common stock.
-Mr. Kain also owns 10,900 shares of our 6.875% Series D Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock ("Series D Preferred Stock"), representing less than one percent of the shares of Series D Preferred Stock issued and outstanding as of February 26, 2021.
+The amounts shown reflect shares of our common stock.
+Mr. Kain also owns 10,900 shares of our 6.875% Series D Fixed-to-Floating Rate Cumulative Redeemable Preferred (1) Stock ("Series D Preferred Stock"), representing less than one percent of the shares of Series D Preferred Stock issued and outstanding as of February 26, 2021.
 Holders of Series D Preferred Stock generally do not have any voting rights.
-Other than Mr. Kain's ownership of Series D Preferred Stock, our Directors and executive officers do not own shares of our 7.00% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, 6.875%, Series D Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, or 6.125% Series F Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock. - (2) This information is based on a Schedule 13G/A filed with the SEC on February 10, 2021 by The Vanguard Group, Inc. ("Vanguard"), as an investment adviser.
-Vanguard is the beneficial owner of 47,612,775 shares and has the sole power to dispose or direct the disposition of 46,380,901 of such shares, shared power to dispose or direct the disposition of 1,231,874 of such shares, and shared power to vote or direct the vote of 487,632 of such shares. - (3) This information is based on a Schedule 13G/A filed with the SEC on January 29, 2021 by BlackRock, Inc., as a parent holding company or control person of certain named funds ("BlackRock").
-BlackRock is the beneficial owner of 42,841,861 shares and has the sole power to dispose or direct the disposition of 42,841,861 of such shares and sole power to vote or direct the vote of 38,872,101 of such shares. - (4) The address of each of the executive officers and directors listed above is c/o AGNC Investment Corp., 2 Bethesda Metro Center, 12th Floor, Bethesda, MD 20814. - (5) Includes 892,000 shares held in a family trust over which shares Mr. Kain has voting and dispositive power.
+Other than Mr. Kain's ownership of Series D Preferred Stock, our Directors and executive officers do not own shares of our 7.00% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, 6.875%, Series D Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, or 6.125% Series F Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, or 6.125% Series F Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock.

+(3) funds ("BlackRock").
+BlackRock is the beneficial owner of 42,841,861 shares and has the sole power to dispose or direct the disposition of 42,841,861 of such shares and sole Thinds (BlackRock).
+BlackRock is the beneficial owner of 74,047,100 shalles and 18,047,100 shalles are power to vote or direct the vote of 38,872,101 of such shares.

+The address of each of the executive officers and directors listed above is c/o AGNC Investment Corp., 2 Bethesda Metro Center, 12th Floor, Bethesda, MD 20814.
+Includes 892,000 shares held in a family trust over which shares Mr. Kain has voting and dispositive power.